giovanniboscu/continuous-section-field/docs/csf-opensees-int-ug.md

-Below is the exact example you provided, explained line by line / block by block.
+Below is explained line by line / block by block.

 ---